 A wedding loan can be used for a variety of purposes to cover the respective costs tied to your special day, such as; the all-important wedding dress and bridesmaids dresses, the church or registry office fee, venue hire, transport and accommodation for both guests and the wedding party, flowers, entertainment and even the honeymoon.

 Typically offering the opportunity to borrow between £7,500 – £15,000, personal wedding loans with low-interest rates and varied repayment periods (ranging from 1 to 5 years) are undoubtedly an effective, affordable and convenient way to increase your wedding fund.

-However, before you embark on applying for wedding loans online or through a bank, it’s important to weigh up the pros and cons of falling into debt – and the financial and emotional burdens which come with it.
+However, before you embark on applying for wedding loans online or through a bank, it’s important to weigh up the pros and cons of falling into debt – and the financial and emotional burdens that come with it.

-In an ideal world, your big day would be paid for with savings specifically put aside for this purpose, but this isn’t always feasible and may not even cover all the expenses involved – which is where getting a loan for a wedding can offer an attractive solution to bridging the gap.
+In an ideal world, your big day would be paid for with savings specifically put aside for this purpose, but this isn’t always feasible and may not even cover all the expenses involved – this is where getting a loan for a wedding can offer an attractive solution to bridging the gap.

 Furthermore, the interest rates and monthly repayments are fixed for the entire term of the loan, which makes it easier for borrowers to budget their repayments.
 With the ability to choose your own repayment term, you’re able to spread the cost of borrowing over a shorter or longer period to suit your personal circumstances.
-This affords you the option to either reduce the amount of interest you pay on the loan overall by opting for a shorter term – although the monthly instalments will, of course, be higher.
+This affords you the option to either reduce the amount of interest you pay on the loan overall by opting for a shorter term – although the monthly installments will, of course, be higher.

 Alternatively, you can reduce the monthly payments by spreading the cost over a longer period, which will mean you pay more interest over the lending period (and a greater amount overall), but monthly payments will be lower.